mstachowsky/spellSong/README.md

 Arrow keys to move
 - i - open inventory (then choose a letter)
 - g - get item (move over an item, type g)
 - c - Battlecry: start shouting your battlecry.
-When the game starts, this gives you a +1 to attack and your target a -1 to defense
+When the game starts, this gives you a +1 to attack and your target a -1 to defense.  hitting 'c' while shouting will stop the battlecry
-- x - stop your battlecry (NOTE: this has changed since the original version)
 - s - cast spells.
 Open the spell menu and choose which spell.
 Works like inventory
 - q - be "quiet" - for spells that are active continuously, this turns them off
+- w - write spells.
+Opens the spell building menu.
+Slightly buggy at this time
 - esc - leave the game
 - Mouse - context dependent.
 Hovering mouse over something names it, mouse is also used to target some spell scrolls.